techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. Download the [Exercise\_03\_Support\_Files.zip](files/Exercise_03_Support_Files.zip) file

-1. Extract the content of this file in a proper location on your machine using the password provided my your instructor
+1. Extract the content of this file in a proper location on your machine using the password provided by your instructor
 	![](images/002.png)

 1. You will find a file named *Iflowgenerator.zip*: extract it as well in a proper directory and open this folder